 The HP Slate is different to everything else on this list in one very important way: it doesn’t run a mobile operating system.
 HP’s operating system of choice is actually Windows 7, which will certainly cater to those lovers of Microsoft’s desktop operating system out there (last time I checked, there were quite a few).

 There’s no learning curve to be had, but whether Windows can be optimised for the world of touch is yet to be seen, and that’s if the Slate ever hits the market; it was half announced in January and then disappeared into the wild.
 I’m still hoping that HP has a WebOS idea up its sleeve for CES in January, so let’s all keep our fingers crossed!

 Which one to go for

 So you have the list in front of you, but what do you go for?
 If you’ve ever used an iPhone or iPod Touch, then you’ll feel at home with iOS running on the iPad.
 App support is great, and with iOS 4.2 on your iPad, you’ll also have multitasking capability.

-If you prefer the open source side of things, then you may want to go for an Android alternative, but I’d wait until Android 3.0 before diving head first in to the Android tablet world.
+If you prefer the open source side of things, then you may want to go for an Android alternative, but I’d wait until Android 3.0 before diving head first into the Android tablet world.
 Also, the Galaxy Tab is looking very pricey at the moment, so you may need deep pockets to cater for your choice!

-We don’t have a price for the Playbook yet, but I’m just going to come out and say that it looks insanely awesome at the moment, and blows competition out of the water.
-I may regret saying that if the software sucks, but somehow I think RIM have done a good job there too.
+We don’t have a price for the Playbook yet, but I’m just going to come out and say that it looks insanely awesome at the moment, and blows the competition out of the water.
+I may regret saying that if the software sucks, but somehow I think RIM has done a good job there too.

 So there you have it!
 Let’s have a few thoughts in the comments about this one – Windows vs Mac OS X vs Linux was nothing compared to this war of operating systems!